kz/discordrus/README.md

 CustomLevelColors | Replaces `discordrus.DefaultLevelColors`.
 All fields must be entered or they will default to the nil value of `0`. | Pointer to struct instance of `discordrus.LevelColors`

 In addition to the above character count constraints, Discord has a maximum of 25 fields with their name and value limits being 256 and 1024 respectively.
 Furthermore, the description (i.e., logrus' error message) must be a maximum of 2048.
 All of these constraints, including the option constraints above, will automatically be truncated with no further action required.

+## Contributing

+Contributions are valued and welcome!
+Please feel free to open an issue or make a pull request.

 ## Acknowledgements
 The following repositories have been helpful in creating this package: [puddingfactory/logentrus](https://github.com/puddingfactory/logentrus) for Logentries, [johntdyer/slackrus](https://github.com/johntdyer/slackrus) for Slack and [nubo/hiprus](https://github.com/nubo/hiprus) for Hipchat.
 Check them out!